iliff/rmgp/index.md

 We're also looking forward to our 2020 meeting at University of Colorado Colorado Springs (UCCS).

 This rmgp.org website was created and is maintained by Elizabeth Coody, AAR Regional Coordinator.
-If you have questions, additions or corrections to the website, please [contact me] (mailto:ecoody@iliff.edu).
+If you have questions, additions or corrections to the website, please [contact me](mailto:ecoody@iliff.edu).